axeluhl/sailing-analytics/wiki/super-dev-mode.md

 his will force the JavaScript debugger to stop at this statement.
 So you don't have to manually open the file in the dev tools and set a break point.

+In addition, there's a composite launch configuration "SailingGWT All SDM.launch" that will start SDM for the SailingGWT modules as well as the Security UI modules.

 ## Using Eclipse debugger for GWT SuperDevMode

 Debugging Java Code in the browser is very inconvenient (e.g. you have to manually open the files you already opened in Eclipse).